AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/creating-pull-requests/index.md

 ## What is a pull request?

 A pull request is used to propose merging new changes saved in one branch into another branch.
+In other words, you file a pull request to _request_ that your code be _pulled_ into another branch.
 In most cases, pull requests are used to merge in changes from a [feature branch](../working-with-git/working-with-branches.md) into the `main` branch of the repository.

 Pull requests can be viewed on GitHub, and include: